guixianjin/noisy_label_papers/README.md

 #### Survey

-+ Arxiv 2019 Image Classification with Deep Learning in the Presence of Noisy Labels: A Survey
++ Arxiv - 2019	- Image Classification with Deep Learning in the Presence of Noisy Labels: A Survey
++ Arxiv	- 2020	- Label Noise Types and Their Effects on Deep Learning
++ Arxiv	- 2020	- Learning from Noisy Labels with Deep Neural Networks: A Survey
++ Arxix	- 2020 -  A Survey of Label-noise Representation Learning: Past, Present and Future
++ Arxix	- 2020 - A Survey on Deep Learning with Noisy Labels: How to train your model when you cannot trust on the annotations?

 #### ICML
 +	ICML	2020	Learning Binary Neurons with Noisy Supervision